BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 To start, notice this class inherits from the abstract class CodeFixProvider, which give us good information on how does it works.
 For now, lets concentrate on two things:

- - FixableDiagnosticIds - A list of diagnostic IDs that this provider can provider fixes for.
+ - FixableDiagnosticIds - A list of diagnostic IDs that this provider can provide fixes for.
- - RegisterCodeFixesAsync - Regist one or more actions for the specified context (the issues we are trying to give fixes)
+ - RegisterCodeFixesAsync - Register one or more actions for the specified context (the issues we are trying to give fixes)

 <b>1 - FixableDiagnosticIds</b>